+(9) Leases

-- (9) Leases (applicable from January 1, 2019) - A. Identifying a lease
+A. Identifying a lease

 At inception of a contract, the Company assesses whether a contract is, or contains, a lease.
 A contract is, or contains, a lease if the contract conveys the right to control the use of an identified asset for a period of time in exchange for consideration.
 To assess whether a contract conveys the right to control the use of an identified asset, the Company assesses whether: